 You can generally trust Spring to do the right thing.
-It will detect mis-configuration issues, such as references to non-existent beans and circular dependencies, at container load-time.
+It will detect misconfiguration issues, such as references to non-existent beans and circular dependencies, at container load-time.
 It will actually set properties and resolve dependencies as late as possible, which is when the bean is actually created.
 This means that a Spring container which has loaded correctly can later generate an exception when you request a bean if there is a problem creating that bean or one of its dependencies.
 This could happen if the bean throws an exception as a result of a missing or invalid property, for example.
 This potentially delayed visibility of some configuration issues is why ApplicationContext implementations by default pre-instantiate singleton beans.
 At the cost of some upfront time and memory to create these beans before they are actually needed, you find out about configuration issues when the ApplicationContext is created, not later.
 If you wish, you can still override this default behavior and set any of these singleton beans to lazy-initialize (that is not be pre-instantiated).

-Finally, if it is not immediately apparent, it is worth mentioning that when one or more collaborating beans are being injected into a dependent bean, each collaborating bean is totally configured prior to being passed (via one of the DI flavors) to the dependent bean.
+If no circular dependencies are involved (see sidebar for a discussion of circular dependencies), when one or more collaborating beans are being injected into a dependent bean, each collaborating bean is totally configured prior to being passed (via one of the DI flavors) to the dependent bean.
 This means that if bean A has a dependency on bean B, the Spring IoC container will totally configure bean B prior to invoking the setter method on bean A; you can read 'totally configure' to mean that the bean will be instantiated (if not a pre-instantiated singleton), all of its dependencies will be set, and the relevant lifecycle methods (such as a configured init method or the IntializingBean callback method) will all be invoked.